PSLmodels/PSL-Infrastructure/Catalog/library_criteria.md

 ## Summary

 1. Models must be transparent.
-1. Interface recommendations facilitate interoperability.
+1. Models should adopt organizational and interface recommendations for community and interoperability.
-1. Organizational recommendations facilitate community.

 ## Introduction